initialapps/OC_Alerts/README.md

 ## Deployment

-Not much to this now.
 Check out the run scripts in the package.json files for how to run things.

 The oc_alerts folder contains the server side stuff.
 The client folder has the vuejs client stuff.